stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 #### 3. Dev

-Once the PR is merged; the dynamic test environment is automatically deleted and the manifests are pushed to first permanent application environment dev.
+Once the PR is merged; the dynamic test environment is automatically deleted and the helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline.

 ### 2. Other Environments